hove-io/ntfs-specification/ntfs_en.md

 Train | Train | 3
 Tramway | Tramway | 5

-The list of physical modes below completes the previous one with the possible feeder modes in an itinerary in order to associate them with a CO2 rate in the export.
+The list of physical modes below completes the previous one with the possible feeder modes in an itinerary in order to associate them with a CO2 emission rate in the export.

 Physical mode code | Physical mode name
 --- | ---